-- [00:06:21] Brian shares a story from his first visit with Magnus as a Therapy Dog team where they were able to bring a smile to someone who hadn’t smiled in weeks and only had days left to live.
+[06:21] On their first therapy visit, Brian and Magnus brought a smile to someone who hadn’t smiled in weeks and only had days left to live.

-- [00:15:07] Brian reminisces about training Magnus when he first joined their family as a career changed guide dog.
+[15:07] Brian reminisces about training Magnus when he first joined their family and teaching him a variety of impressive tricks.

-- [00:23:23] Brian shares his advice for those who are intersested in becoing a therapy dog team based on their experience with the Good Dog Foundation.
+[23:23] Brian offers advice for those interested in becoming a therapy dog team, emphasizing the rewarding nature of the work and sharing their experience with The Good Dog Foundation.

 I hope you enjoy this episode as much as I do.
 Give it a watch or a listen and then let me know in the community which part you found the most helpful!